 I have to attempt the joy I feel seeing all the cute photos of babies and kids in my newsfeed.
 However, sharing any information about your kids is a risk in this digital world.
 While you may have a lot of privacy settings selected, you can’t always stop the spread of information.

 For example, if you post your child’s full name and date of birth on your account, an identity thief can use public records to look up your address.
-Now they have three very important pieces of information to use against you to cause unknown amounts of credit problems and consumer debt.
+Now they have three very important pieces of information to use against you to cause unknown amounts of credit problems.

 Additionally, protecting your child’s personal information never stops.
 Think about them interviewing for jobs and for college admission down the road.
 Anything you publish on the Internet never goes away.
 All those embarrassing photos and videos can haunt them.
 The embarrassment grows as they get older with all the silly moments with their friends.
 They need to understand how important it is to manage their profiles in a respectful way.
 In fact, there are companies actually saving information.
 It’s creepy!
 We need to be aware and evaluate how much risk to take.